 Much like the book 13 Things That Don’t Make Sense states, there are a lot of confusing elements to science and sometimes, what appears to be obvious can actually be wrong.

 Hawking’s insights are profound and eye-opening but on some of the questions, his answers are a guess.
-His views on whether there is intelligent life in the universe is telling.
+His views on whether there is intelligent life in the universe are telling.

 He states that if there was intelligent life nearby to us, it would have visited us by now, so if there is intelligent life out there, it must be far away.